kurrent-io/KurrentDB-Client-NodeJS/docs/api/subscriptions.md

 ## Handling Subscription State Changes

-::: info EventStoreDB 23.10.0+
+::: info KurrentDB 23.10.0+
-This feature requires EventStoreDB version 23.10.0 or later.
+This feature requires KurrentDB version 23.10.0 or later.
 :::

 When a subscription processes historical events and reaches the end of the